 Saudi importers are constantly searching for new products, and often request support from suppliers for promotion and advertising.
 The Saudi consumer is a discriminating consumer, closely examining labels and looking for the best deal.
 Advertising is considered a necessity to win Saudi consumers.
-Two-forone deals are very popular in large supermarkets in moving items that are approaching their expiry dates.
-Major Saudi supermarkets are in the initial stage of introducing category management.
-As the system becomes more popular, many product brands are expected to be eliminated.
+Two-for-one deals are very popular in large supermarkets in moving items that are approaching their expiry dates.
+Major Saudi supermarkets have introduced category management and eliminated low moving product brands.
 The entrance of the French hypermarket chain Carrefour in Saudi retail market in 2004 along with the opening of Hyper Panda (local chain) in the same year has launched a new era of retailing in the Kingdom characterized by a state of the art shopping experience and aggressive competition.

-Hyper Panda is owned by Al Azizia-Panda Inc. This is the largest supermarket chain in Saudi Arabia with more than 120 outlets distributed in all major cities of the Kingdom.
-Local distributors (depending on the size and power of the distributor) are being asked for listing fees ranging from \$1,333 to \$5,333 per Stock Keeping Unit (SKU) by major hypermarkets.
+Hyper Panda is the largest supermarket chain in Saudi Arabia, with about 150 outlets distributed in all major cities of the Kingdom.
+Local distributors (depending on the size and power of the distributor) are being asked for listing fees ranging from \$2,000 to \$27,000 per Stock Keeping Unit (SKU) by major hypermarkets.
 The bigger the distributor, the more power he has to negotiate a lower listing fee.
 In addition to listing fees, distributors are asked to provide a specified percentage rebate on total annual turnover, contribute to advertising campaigns, carry out store merchandizing activities for its products seven days a week, provide at least 60 day payment terms, rent gondolas and reimburse for expired items.
 Distributors frequently authorize retailers to conduct special offers to consumer such as buy one and get one mainly for products with 60 days or less of remaining shelf life.